Achoerodus viridis: Behaviour

-Status
+Conservation

 The total range of this fish extends to less than 64000 km2.
 It is a slow-growing, long-lived fish, and the generation turnover time is approximately twelve to fifteen years.
 At one time the population was dwindling because of excessive spearfishing, but in 1972, the New South Wales authorities put a ban in place, preventing all spearfishing and commercial fishing for this species.
 Its population size since then seems to have stabilised and the IUCN has listed it as being "Near Threatened".